 The HyperTexts

 In Conclusion

-It's hard for me to understand why an editor whose guidelines welcome all forms of poetry would reject poems he considered "fine, even beautiful" on the grounds that he wanted something "decidedly more modern," when both poems are written in perfectly good modern English.
-My "educated guess" is that the editor was afraid someone might think he wasn't sufficiently sophisticated if he published rhyming poems that convey a good deal of sentiment.
+These are the thoughts of accomplished poets who care deeply about poetry, so it's hard for me to understand why the poems they admired would be rejected, especially when the editors who rejected the poems called them fine, beautiful, evocative, etc. It's also hard for me to understand why an editor whose guidelines welcome all forms of poetry would reject poems he considered "fine, even beautiful" on the grounds that he wanted something "decidedly more modern," when both poems are written in perfectly good modern English.
+Perhaps the editor was afraid someone might think he wasn't sufficiently sophisticated if he published rhyming poems that convey a good deal of sentiment.
 But of course some of the best poems of all time are rhyming poems that convey sentiment.
-I think the editor of BS is full of BS, and there I rest my case.
+I think the editor of BS is full of BS.
+I also believe that a bias against formal poetry has resulted in many poems other than mine being banished to the back of the bus.

+The HyperTexts